Last updated: August 17, 2023

 The Ignition Component is a number that relates the probability that a fire will result if a firebrand is introduced into a fine fuel complex.
 The ignition component can range from 0 when conditions are cool and damp, to 100 on days when the weather is dry and windy.
 Theoretically, on a day when the ignition component registers a 60 approximately 60% of all firebrands that come into contact with wildland fuels will require suppression action.

-the temperature of the fuel particle must be raised to the kindling point which is about 380 degrees centigrade.
+- the temperature of the fuel particle must be raised to the kindling point which is about 380 degrees Celsius.

 Living material in the fine fuel complex reduces the efficiency of ignition.
 Therefore, an adjustment to the ignition component is made based on the percentage of live fuel (herbaceous vegetation) in the fine fuel complex.